Maoaii/Automated_Email_Sender/README.md

 # Automated_Email_Sender
- An automated email sender with a GUI
+ An automated email sender with a GUI application.